forthealllight/react-read-pdf/README.md

         <tr>
             <th>url</th>
             <th>string | object</th>
-            <th>if url is a string, it represents absolute address or relative address of PDF files. <br/>if url is a object, you can see this object type for details</th>
+            <th>if url is a string, it represents absolute address or relative address of PDF files. if url is a object, you can see this object type for details</th>
         </tr>
         <tr>
             <th>data</th>
             <th>string</th>
-            <th>binary-like data of PDF.<br/>For example,in javascript, you can use the method "atob" to convert base64 encoded PDF to binary-like data. </th>
+            <th>binary-like data of PDF.For example,in javascript, you can use the method "atob" to convert base64 encoded PDF to binary-like data. </th>
         </tr>
         <tr>
             <th>page</th>